Georgia Poker Site Laws 2017

 There is hope yet for residents of the peach state who are fond of real money gambling.
 A bill is being worked on that would propose, “up to six casino resorts in Georgia,” according to a report at AJC.com .

-The bill, which will likely be ready for 2016 submission, would have funds raised by the casinos contribute to a Georgia fund for pre-kindergarten and higher education.
+The bill, which will likely be ready later this year, would have funds raised by the casinos contribute to a Georgia fund for pre-kindergarten and higher education.
 The cause in question is called the HOPE Scholarship Program, which already benefits from considerable Georgia lottery monies.

 All casinos wanting in would have to commit to invest large sums to develop their properties.
 One figure mentioned was billion for a resort in Georgia’s huge capital city, Atlanta.